EthernalStar/WinEdit-Dx/README.md

 After selecting your Window you should be ready to go to change its Settings.
 Also the Handle of your Window is now displayed on the top right Edge of the Application.
 Just click this Label to copy the Handle to your Clipboard.
+You can also click the immage left from this label to reload the current Handle (As of v1.0.3).

 ### Window Attributes